 Net income increased by \$8.6 million or 21% in the first half of 2019 compared to the same period in 2018 primarily due to increases in noninterest income and net interest income, and decreases in the Provision and noninterest expense.
 The increase in noninterest income was primarily due to due to a one-time commission received related to insurance products offered through a third-party administrator, as well as increases in mortgage banking income and overdraft fees.
 Mortgage banking income increased primarily due to increased sales of conforming saleable loans from current production.
 This was partially offset by lower credit card income related to the sale of our MyBankoh Rewards Credit Card portfolio.
 The increase in net interest income was primarily due to higher earnings credits on the segment's deposit portfolio and higher average balances in the segment's loan portfolio.
 This was partially offset by lower average rates in the segment's loan portfolio.
-The decrease in the Provision was primarily related to lower net charge-offs due to the aforementioned sale of our MyBankoh Rewards Credit Card portfolios.
-This was partially offset by lower average rates in the segment's loan portfolios.
-This was partially offset by lower average rates in the segment's loan portfolios.
-This was partially offset by lower net charge-offs in our auto loan, small business loan, and residential loan portfolios.
+The decrease in the Provision was primarily related to lower net charge-offs due to the aforementioned sale of our MyBankoh Rewards Credit Card portfolio, as well as lower net charge-offs in our auto loan, small business loan, and residential loan portfolios.
 This was partially offset by higher net charge-offs in our installment loan portfolio.
 The decrease in noninterest expense was primarily related to a \$2.0 million increase in legal reserves recorded in the first quarter of 2018, lower salaries expense and lower credit card expenses related to the aforementioned sale of our MyBankoh Rewards Credit Card portfolio.
 This was partially offset by higher allocated administrative, technology, and operations expense.
 The provision for income taxes increased due to higher pretax book income.